Bhagavad Gita: Vāsudeva-Krishna roots

+According to Hudson, a story in this Vedic text highlights the meaning of the name Vāsudeva as the 'shining one (deva) who dwells (Vasu) in all things and in whom all things dwell', and the meaning of Vishnu to be the 'pervading actor'.
+In the Bhagavad Gita, similarly, 'Krishna identified himself both with Vāsudeva, Vishnu and their meanings'.
+The ideas at the centre of Vedic rituals in Shatapatha Brahmana and the teachings of the Bhagavad Gita revolve around this absolute Person, the primordial genderless absolute, which is the same as the goal of Pancaratra Agama and Tantra.

-Manuscripts
+Manuscripts and layout

 The Bhagavad Gita manuscript is found in the sixth book of the Mahabharata manuscripts – the Bhisma-parvan.
 Therein, in the third section, the Gita forms chapters 23–40, that is 6.3.23 to 6.3.40.
 The Bhagavad Gita is often preserved and studied on its own, as an independent text with its chapters renumbered from 1 to 18.
 The Bhagavad Gita manuscripts exist in numerous Indic scripts.
 These include writing systems that are currently in use, as well as early scripts such as the now dormant Sharada script.
-Variant manuscripts of the Gita have been found on the Indian subcontinent Unlike the enormous variations in the remaining sections of the surviving Mahabharata manuscripts, the Gita manuscripts show only minor variations.
+Variant manuscripts of the Gita have been found on the Indian subcontinent.
+Unlike the enormous variations in the remaining sections of the surviving Mahabharata manuscripts, the Gita manuscripts show only minor variations.

-According to Gambhirananda, the old manuscripts may have had 745 verses, though he agrees that “700 verses is the generally accepted historic standard."
+According to Gambhirananda, the old manuscripts may have had 745 verses, though he agrees that "700 verses is the generally accepted historic standard."
 Gambhirananda's view is supported by a few versions of chapter 6.43 of the Mahabharata.
 According to Gita exegesis scholar Robert Minor, these versions state that the Gita is a text where "Kesava [Krishna] spoke 574 slokas, Arjuna 84, Sanjaya 41, and Dhritarashtra 1".
 An authentic manuscript of the Gita with 745 verses has not been found.
 Adi Shankara, in his 8th-century commentary, explicitly states that the Gita has 700 verses, which was likely a deliberate declaration to prevent further insertions and changes to the Gita.
 Since Shankara's time, "700 verses" has been the standard benchmark for the critical edition of the Bhagavad Gita.

-Content

 Structure

-The Bhagavad Gita is a poem written in the Sanskrit language.
-Its 700 verses are structured into several ancient Indian poetic meters, with the principal being the shloka (Anushtubh chanda).
-It has 18 chapters in total.
+The Bhagavad Gita is a poem written in the Sanskrit language with 18 chapters in total.
+The 700 verses are structured into several ancient Indian poetic meters, with the principal being the Anushthubh chanda.
 Each shloka consists of a couplet, thus the entire text consists of 1,400 lines.
-Each shloka has two quarter verses with exactly eight syllables.
+Each shloka has two-quarter verses with exactly eight syllables.
 Each of these quarters is further arranged into two metrical feet of four syllables each.
 The metered verse does not rhyme.
-While the shloka is the principal meter in the Gita, it does deploy other elements of Sanskrit prosody.
-At dramatic moments, it uses the tristubh meter found in the Vedas, where each line of the couplet has two quarter verses with exactly eleven syllables.
+While the anushthubh chanda is the principal meter used, it does deploy other elements of Sanskrit prosody (which refers to one of the six Vedangas, or limbs of Vedic statues).
+At dramatic moments, it uses the tristubh meter found in the Vedas, where each line of the couplet has two-quarter verses with exactly eleven syllables.